rdmolony/claude-flow-tips/README.md

 > Extracting community wisdom from Claude Flow video transcripts using semantic understanding

+> [!CAUTION]
+> This prototype works poorly at best - most of the insights from https://video.agentics.org/ have been missed

 ## 🎯 Overview

 This project transforms video transcripts from [video.agentics.org](https://video.agentics.org/) into structured, searchable documentation.
 We extract tips, gotchas, best practices, and mental models shared by the Claude Flow community.